 This town calls itself the “Cowboy Capital of the World” and for good reason.
-Stephenville (and greater-Erath County) has more world-championship cowboys per capita than any other town on the planet.
-These aren’t just guys who wear hats, drive big trucks, and pretend to own horses.
-These are the real deal.
+Stephenville has more world-championship cowboys per capita than any other town on the planet.
+Yet, these aren’t just guys who wear hats, drive big trucks, and pretend to own horses -- these are the real deal.

 Start your visit with a walk along the Cowboy Capital Walk of Fame right next to the Stephenville Chamber of Commerce.
 The plaques on this city block honor the men and women who have made an impact on the cowboy culture of Stephenville.